koliniaira/ASCU/README.md

 # Accessible Mobile Phone Controller for Unity

-This repository contains a **web-based mobile controller** that lets a smartphone act as an **accessible input device** for a Unity game.
+This folder contains a **web-based mobile controller** that lets a smartphone act as an **accessible input device** for a Unity game.
 The phone sends high-level gestures (swipes, taps, holds) to Unity over WebSockets, and receives feedback (text-to-speech prompts, state changes) from Unity.

 ## 1. Project Overview